-Day 1, Wed, Jan 22.
+Day 1, Wed, Jan 21.
 Flights to Bogotá depart from the US.
 On arrival at Bogotá, and after clearing customs and immigration, you may wish to change money for Colombian pesos at the El Dorado airport if you have not already done so in the United States.
 Most flights from North America arrive in the evening; transfers will be scheduled from the airport to our hotel in Bogotá.
 For those participating in the Colombia's Eastern Cordillera tour, your guide will accompany you to the hotel from that tour this evening.
 Night near the international airport in Bogotá (8600 feet elevation).

-Day 2, Thu, Jan 23.
+Day 2, Thu, Jan 22.
 To Ibague, birding along the way.
-To beat the city traffic, we will depart early for some good birding spots on the western slope of the eastern cordillera, hoping to connect in scrub and second-growth woodlands with endemic species such as Apical Flycatcher and Velvet-fronted Euphonia.
-We plan on lunching in a small town and maybe a little Colombian culture before pushing on to the comfortable Hotel Iguaima in Ibague, our home for the next two nights.
+To beat the city traffic, we will depart very early (circa 4:30 am) for Mana Dulce on the western slope of the eastern cordillera, hoping to connect in scrub and second-growth woodlands with endemic species such as Apical Flycatcher and Velvet-fronted Euphonia.
+We will lunch here before pushing on to the comfortable Hotel Iguaima in Ibague, our home for the next two nights.
 Night in Ibague.

-Day 3, Fri, Jan 24.
+Day 3, Fri, Jan 23.
 Ukuku Rural Lodge.
 Our destination this morning is not too far from the city, a small eco-lodge with feeders on the lower slopes of the Central Cordillera.
 Here, we have a solid chance to see three range-restricted endemics that most tours do not search for: Tolima Blossomcrown, Yellow-headed Brushfinch, and Tolima Dove.
 The feeders also often attract the stunning Indigo-capped Hummingbird, along with a fine assortment of Central Cordillera birds, including White-tipped Swift and perhaps the furtive Masked Saltator.
-To reach the lodge actually requires about a 3⁄4-mile walk, a bit of it uphill, but we'll take our time and bird along the way.
-Night in Ibaque.
+To reach the lodge actually requires about a 3⁄4-mile walk (starting off in the dark with headlamps), a bit of it uphill and steep (bring your walking sticks), but we'll take our time and bird along the way.
+Night in Ibague.

-Day 4, Sat, Jan 25.
+Day 4, Sat, Jan 24.
 Humedal El Hato.
 Today involves a bit of travel, but we'll want to take advantage of the cooler morning hours for birding.
 We will plan on visiting the wetland area called "El Hato" locally, which will have a nice representative sampling of waterbirds and a few species of secondary forests as well.
 We'll probably adjust our route to include searches for a few species we might have missed in previous days or would like to bank before heading northward through the valley.
 Night in Victoria.